 Thriving Tasmania outputs include:

-- The SUMMARY document which pulls together the ideas, dreams and wishes of participants about what they see as important to emerge and shape a thriving Tasmania.
+- SUMMARY document which pulls together the ideas, dreams and wishes of participants about what they see as important to emerge and shape a thriving Tasmania.

-Global risks to humankind and our collective well-being
+Addressing global risks to humankind and our collective well-being

 The Australian National University (ANU) Commission for the Human Future (Chairman: John Hewson) has released a report identifying 10 global catastrophic risks and calling on all Nations and peoples to come together, as a matter of urgency, to prepare a plan for humanity to survive and thrive.
 The report - Surviving and Thriving in the 21st Century - identifies the following ten potential catastrophic risks.